Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Results

 \subsection{JSI measurement}

 The expected JSI is first numerically simulated based on the nonlinear crystal characteristics.
-The full explanation is available in the Supplementary Information.
 In our scenario, a type-I LBO crystal is employed, which only requires angle-dependent phase-matching conditions.
+Figure \ref{Main_Figure3}(a) shows the simulated JSI, where the centre wavelengths of signal and idler photons are 582.1 THz (515.0 nm) and 193.4 THz (1550 nm), respectively.
+The projected frequency widths are estimated at 1.80 THz for signal photons and 1.74 THz for idler photons.
+Figure \ref{Main_Figure3}(b) shows the experimentally measured JSI.
+The horizontal and idler vertical wavelengths originate from individual spectra.
+The horizontal axis of the JSI is driven by the MCP and stopped by the SNSPD, whereas the vertical axis represents the image projection onto the DLD.
+The projected frequency width is 1.98 THz for signal photons and 1.87 THz for idler photons, respectively.

-Figure \ref{Static_JSI}(a) shows the simulated JSI, where the centre wavelengths of idler and signal photons are 515.0 nm and 1550 nm, respectively.
-The projected spectral widths are estimated at 1.55 nm for signal photons and 13.6 nm for idler photons.
-The Schmidt number and purity are estimated from a JSA as $K=1/\sum_{j}\lambda_{j}^{4}$ and $P=\sum_{j}\lambda_{j}^{4}$, respectively\cite{PhysRevLett.84.5304}.
-The JSA is calculated from the root square of the counts on the JSI.
-The $\lambda_{j}$ is the $j$th eigenvalue of the Schmidt decomposition expressed as $f(\omega_{s}, \omega_{i})= \sum_{j}\lambda_{j}g_{j}(\omega_{s})h_{j}(\omega_{i})$, $g_{j}$ and $h_{j}$ are the orthonormal bases expressed as Hermite-Gauss functions.
-The calculated Schmidt number is 5.60, and the purity is 0.18.
-Figure \ref{Static_JSI}(b) shows the experimentally measured JSI.
-The signal (horizontal) and idler (vertical) wavelengths originate from Fig. \ref{LBOspectroscopyfiberspool_edited}(c) and (d), respectively.
-The horizontal axis of the JSI is triggered by the MCP and stopped by the SNSPD, whereas the vertical axis represents the projection of the image onto the DLD.
-The calculated Schmidt number, which is 2.93, and the purity of 0.34, accurately describe the non-separable state in the frequency mode.
-Nonetheless, a clear discrepancy exists in the Schmidt number between simulated and experimental data.
+A clear discrepancy exists regarding the projected frequency width as well as diagonal spread of the peak between simulated and experimental data.
 The major distortion comes from the detector's resolution.
 The effect is decomposed into the signal and idler spectra, each of which affects the spectral spread of the horizontal and vertical directions of the JSI.
-The signal spatial distortion originates from the timing jitter of $\Delta t_{x}$ in Eq. (\ref{DLD_position_estimation}), which is estimated to be 263 ps (see Supplementary Information).
+The signal spatial distortion originates from the timing jitter of $\Delta t_{x}$ in Eq. (\ref{DLD_position_estimation}).
 The idler spectral spread is attributed to the timing jitter of the SNSPD and MCP, resulting in a convoluted temporal width of 310 ps.
-The most straightforward solution is to replace the current TDC with a high-speed counterpart that offers a few picoseconds of resolution\cite{becker2021bh}, since the second-order correlation function fundamentally constructs both spectra.
-Data on the instrument response functions of the detectors and further discussion on the trigger choice of the idler spectrum are provided in the Supplementary Information.
+The most straightforward solution is to replace the current TDC with a high-speed counterpart that offers a few picoseconds of resolution \cite{becker2021bh}, since the second-order correlation function fundamentally constructs both spectra.
+Data on the IRFs of the detectors and further discussion on the trigger choice of the idler spectrum are provided in the \href{Supplementary link}{Supplementary Information}.